michcab93/ISTA220/Homework/C#Homework01.md

 instead of a GUI

 --2 What does Main() (the main method) do in a console application?
-Main() designates the programs entery point.
+Main() designates the programs entry point.

 --3 What is the purpose of a namespace?
-The purpose of a namespace is to give clashing names and identifier and therefor they will not be confused with eachother.
+The purpose of a namespace is to give clashing names and identifier and therefor they will not be confused with each other.
 The book calls it, creating a container for items.

 EX: